 How to serve it

-So it’s really up to you.
 If you like you can prepare everything ahead, including the dressing, then cook the pumpkin and chorizo and assemble the salad at the last minute.
-Hint: roasted pumpkin and cooked chorizo will be fine in the fridge for up to 5 days!
+Alternatively, ready-roasted pumpkin and cooked chorizo will be fine in the fridge for up to 5 days!

-Alternatively you can cook all the elements and pop them in the fridge.
 Then toss everything together at the last minute.

 I don’t recommend adding the dressing until the very last moment to keep the salad leaves nice and fresh (who doesn’t hate a soggy salad!).

 More main meal salad recipes